-This should begun immediately after surgery.
+This should begin immediately after surgery.
 The hand should be placed above the elbow, and the elbow should be higher than the level of the heart.
 Active motion of fingers is encouraged.

 The application of a cold pack in the first 24 to 48 hours after onset of edema is often the treatment of choice.
 It is helpful in reducing not only edema but also a pain in some patients.
 Care must be exercised when applying cold to the affected extremity.

 The patient should be instructed to perform 20 repetitions of overhead fisting every hour.
 The active fist must be made forcefully enough to result in blanching of the metacarpals.
 The interphalangeal joints must be flexed and extended throughout the entire arc of motion.

 High-voltage pulsed Stimulation

 It is also called galvanic stimulation and is a type of interrupted monophasic wave-form stimulation.
 The physiologic theory behind this therapy is that with the acute edema, proteins leak into interstitial spaces; the electric current of forces the proteins to move into the lymphatic system, away from the interstitial spaces

 Circumferential stimulation is often e difficult to achieve in the acute phase because of the bulky postoperative dressing or long arm cast

 Motion of Uninvolved Joints

 Thus, range-of-motion exercise for the elbow, shoulder, and hand in their available planes of motion should be started as soon as the patient can tolerate them.

 Passive exercises may stress patients beyond their pain limits, resulting in more edema and should be avoided.